NickHoward1/Wireshark-PCAPS-Filters/README.md

 In this lab, I showcase the knowledge I’ve gained from completing various tasks on TryHackMe, focusing on the filters I used to find answers and, more importantly, how those filters can be applied to identify anomalies in network traffic.

 <h2>Environment</h2>
-- Virtual Machine with TryHackMe (remote desktop - Linux)
+- Virtual Machine with TryHackMe.

 <h2>Tools used</h2>
 - Wireshark